fneum/broad-ranges/README.md

 one of the best ways to make system cheaper is just to make offshore wind cheaper, which has high acceptance and big cost reduction potentials AND it has one of the biggest impacts on TSC.

+by reducing capital cost of wind, not only expected costs decrease, but also the uncertainty band

 # Near-Optimal

 ## Regional Analysis